joetanx/cybr-aap/README.md

 ## 4.3.
 Configure Conjur as an external secrets management system

+- The following parameters are required for AAP to integrate with Conjur
+  - Conjur URL: the URL of the Conjur master server (or the load balancer, if Conjur is clustered behind a load balancer)
+  - Account: the account name of the Conjur deployment
+  - Username: the host identity configured in [4.1.](#41-setup-conjur-policy)
+  - API Key: the API key for the host identity, this is shown in console when loading the Conjur policy
+  - Public Key Certificate: the certificate of the Conjur master/cluster or the issuer certificate used by AAP to verify legitimacy of Conjur

 ![image](images/new-credprovider-cjr.png)

+- Test query to the `ssh_keys/sshprvkey` variable

 ![image](images/new-credprovider-cjr-test.png)

 ## 4.4.
 Configure the machine credential for the managed node to lookup from Conjur

+- Create new `machine` credential for the managed node

 ![image](images/new-machine-cred-cjr.png)

+- Select the `Lookup to Conjur` as the external secret management system

 ![image](images/new-machine-cred-cjr-credprovider.png)

+- Test query to the `ssh_keys/sshprvkey` variable
+- **Note** ☝️ : Instead of entering the username, you can also configure the credential lookup to username variable (e.g. `ssh_keys/username`)

 ![image](images/new-machine-cred-cjr-query.png)